Advancing Libya rebels fear oil terminal's sabotage

 Clothes, blankets and mattresses were strewn about.
 In one house, a row of glasses was neatly stacked on a shelf while below, smashed furniture and broken bits and pieces carpeted the floor.

 Some of the town's walls were pocked with bullets, some blasted through, while others had pro-Gaddafi slogans scrawled across them.
-One promised sacrifice in his defence.
+One promised sacrifice in his defense.

-Unexploded ordnance lay on some streets along with burnt out vehicles, an occasional dead sheep, the odd piece of furniture and countless empty plastic water bottles.
+Unexploded ordnance lay on some streets along with burned out vehicles, an occasional dead sheep, the odd piece of furniture and countless empty plastic water bottles.

 The rebels say Gaddafi's forces laid many landmines, perhaps as many as 3,000, along the eastern and northern edges of the town, and they fear mines have also been laid around the oil terminal.